Dianjeruto/Task-manager-CLI-app/README.md

 # Task Manager CLI App

-A command-line interface (CLI) application for managing your tasks efficiently.
+A command-line interface (CLI) application for managing your tasks efficient

-## Features

-- Add, view, edit, and delete tasks from the command line.
-- Organize tasks by categories or projects.
-- Mark tasks as completed.
-- Simple and intuitive commands.

 ## Table of Contents